Glycemic Index of Lentils - green

 What is the glycemic index of Lentils - green?

-Lentils - green has a glycemic index (GI) of 25, which is classified as low GI.
-As a low GI food, Lentils - green provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Lentils - green has a glycemic index of 25, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Lentils - green?